-The Company's NEXTMap pricing includes per-user, per-month plans through a software-asservice ("SaaS") model (a subscription-based, recurring revenue model) and larger one-time purchases of enterprise level data licenses.
+The Company's NEXTMap and three-dimensional business intelligence ("3DBI") applications pricing includes per-user, per-month plans through a software-as-a-service ("SaaS") model (a subscription-based, recurring revenue model) and larger one-time purchases of enterprise level data licenses.
 The Company is planning on the continuous update of its 3D terrain database with new types of data from multiple sources, both internally and externally generated.
 The access to this updated data is expected to be primarily via maintenance fees charged to participating customers.